100% Indigenous Ownership of

 Director of Policy

-Dr. Harrie Vredenburg (PhD, ICD.D) is Professor & Suncor Chair in Strategy & Sustainability, Haskayne School of Business & Research Fellow, School of Public Policy at the University of Calgary.
-He is also an International Research Fellow at Oxford University’s Said Business School.
+Dr. Harrie Vredenburg (PhD, ICD.D) is a distinguished academic and energy industry expert serving as the Director of Policy at Project Reconciliation.
+With over three decades of experience, he holds the prestigious position of Professor and Suncor Chair in Strategy & Sustainability at the Haskayne School of Business, University of Calgary.
+Dr. Vredenburg is also a Research Fellow at the School of Public Policy at the same university and an International Research Fellow at Oxford University's Said Business School.

 Michelle Goodkey